- Designation: Official Statistics

 Businesses with extreme or atypical main variable returns are automatically detected and treated using a method known as one-sided Winsorisation.
 The detection threshold is set to minimise the mean squared error, with those businesses identified as outliers having their values reduced towards the threshold so they do not represent as many unsampled businesses as their initial weight would imply.
 The parameters used to set the detection threshold are reviewed on a regular basis.
 It is the treated values that are used in the estimator.

-In addition, some returns, with values that are atypical when compared with similar businesses and also have a large impact on estimated totals, are treated as outliers with post-stratification, that is, they are removed from their original cells and assigned to unique new ones, reducing their weights to one, so that they do not have a large distorting effect on the estimates.
+In addition, some returns have values that are atypical when compared with similar businesses, and also have a large impact on estimated totals, are treated as outliers with post-stratification.
+They are removed from their original cells and assigned to unique new ones, reducing their weights to one, so that they do not have a large distorting effect on the estimates.
 The weights of other businesses in the original cell as the outlier are then recalculated.

-Standard errors are calculated assuming that the estimator of the population total is a product of independent random variables and takes into account both the variability in the estimate of the proportion of non-zero LCRE activity and the variability of the estimate of the population total assuming all non-zero response.
+Standard errors are calculated assuming that the estimator of the population total is a product of independent random variables and considers both the variability in the estimate of the proportion of non-zero LCREE activity, and the variability of the estimate of the population total assuming all non-zero response.

-Furthermore, our surveys are conducted on behalf of the UK Statistics Authority and all outputs are subject to Section 39 of the Statistics and Registration Service Act (2007).
+Furthermore, our surveys are conducted on behalf of the UK Statistics Authority and all outputs are subject to Section 39 of the Statistics and Registration Service Act (2007) (PDF, 225KB).

 Our confidentiality pledge assures confidentiality given to respondents: